A bad credit score is usually the last thing you need when you hear about it. Want some genius ways to boost your score now? Here are five of them.

 Negotiate With Your Creditors

 Creditors aren’t all heartless creatures.
-If that debt you haven’t quite paid off, or paid off too slowly, is affecting your credit score?
-Then the creditors may be willing to help you.
-This isn’t guaranteed, of course.
+If that debt you haven’t quite paid off, or paid off too slowly, is affecting your financial history then the creditors may be willing to help you.
+Of course, this isn’t guaranteed.
 But it may very well be worth a try.
 You could try talking to them and see if they’re willing to list a particular debt as “paid as agreed” if you meet certain conditions.
 It will take a little finesse, though.
 Make sure you read up on how to negotiate with creditors.

 Get A Credit Card

 For some, this may seem like ridiculous advice.
 But that’s because having a credit card is unfairly given a bad image.
 Yes, owning a card does allow you to spend more than you have and get into severe debt.
 But that doesn’t mean that it will!
 It’s all down to how you use the card.
 And if you use it wisely, having a card can actually add some positive points to your credit report.

 You know what some people confuse with “having a bad credit score”?
 Having no score at all.
 Now, “take out a loan” may seem like another odd piece of advice, especially if you want to improve your credit score so you can, y’know’, take out a loan.
 But it can actually work really well.
 Let’s say you look into personal loans and decide to borrow a relatively small amount of money.
 One that won’t be disputed too much even without an angelic credit report.
 If you start paying that back regularly and within a good amount of time, your credit score will start looking fantastic.
 Then you can apply for a bigger one!